 Does Cassava Contain Cyanide?

-Cassava does not contain cyanide per se, but it does contain a precursor to cyanide that can be acted on to create the toxic substance in certain circumstances, such as if the plant is attacked by a predator, insect, put in a stress situation such as adverse growing conditions, or during inadequate processing (this is more a concern with the bitter variety).
+Cassava does not contain cyanide per se.
+It does contain a precursor to cyanide that can be acted on to create the toxic substance in certain circumstances.
+For example, if the plant is attacked by a predator like an insect, put in a stress situation such as adverse growing conditions, or during inadequate processing (this is more a concern with the bitter variety).

 Cyanogens and Cassava